reidab/tweetscope/README.markdown

 2. Edit general_config.yml to set the your site as the defaut.
 3. Edit your site's config.yml file to set your site's title, tagline, query, and the number of results to display.
 4. Customize the appearance of your site by editing the css file (public/style.css) and the view template (views/index.haml).
 Files added to the public directory, such as images, will be available at the root of your site's domain.
 The view template is written using [haml](http://haml.hamptoncatlin.com/).
-5. Test things out by running `ruby tweetlens.rb` and visiting [http://localhost:4567](http://localhost:4567) in your browser.
+5. Test things out by running `ruby tweetscope.rb` and visiting [http://localhost:4567](http://localhost:4567) in your browser.

 ## Configuration ##